lockstockandbarrel/earth/docs/lesson1_ucs4.md

 Many useful programs can adhere to these restrictions.

-A simplistic example that reads a UTF-8 file with lines up to 4096 bytes and outputs the file prefixing each line with a glyph/character count demonstrates that very little differs from a similar program which processes ASCII files:
+A simplistic example that reads a UTF-8 file with lines up to 4096 glyphs and outputs the file prefixing each line with a glyph/character count demonstrates that very little differs from a similar program which processes ASCII files: